Dark Sheet Metal RADAN and e2i case study

 The choice of two types of software has been a vital aspect in helping engineers develop a production engineering subcontractor’s thriving business during the two years it has been trading in these harsh economic times.

-Both of their Amada sheet metal cutting machines are driven by Radan – a 4 kilowatt FO 3015 laser with a feeder tower capable of holding nine tonnes of raw material, and a VIPROS 2510 King punch press (left).
-With steel, aluminium, brass and copper accounting for around half of their total annual spend, they rely on Radan’s Project Nester to ensure maximum sheet utilisation.
+Both of their Amada sheet metal cutting machines are driven by RADAN – a 4 kilowatt FO 3015 laser with a feeder tower capable of holding nine tonnes of raw material, and a VIPROS 2510 King punch press (left).
+With steel, aluminum, brass and copper accounting for around half of their total annual spend, they rely on RADAN’s Project Nester to ensure maximum sheet utilization.
 “It’s a tremendous asset for us – we’ve had parts for up to 40 jobs managed through one nest, and because we attach route cards created through e2i to each nest print-out it’s easy for the operator to pick and pack the parts on to separate pallets.”

 As a production engineering subcontractor he says they regard their business as selling time on machines rather than selling products – and this is where e2i really comes into its own, giving them a real-time snapshot of the company showing the status of every job, and every aspect of its administration.

 “The Shop Floor Data Capture feature is particularly valuable, and will become even more so when we’ve got full bar coding in operation throughout the factory.”
 The e2i Support Team worked with them to link one bar coding station to the software.
 “We’re going to integrate three more and then start back-costing to ensure we’re making money where we think we are.
 Shop Floor Data Capture will record the actual time spent on each operation of a particular job.
 If we think a job takes ten minutes on a machine, we charge for ten minutes, so if it takes 12 minutes we need to know.”

 e2i effectively models Dark Sheet Metal Products’ environment, managing all aspects of their business including purchasing, sales, engineering, administration, production and despatch.